germanoj/pantry-wizard/README.md

 - Structuring backend APIs for mobile clients
 - Debugging real-world deployment and networking issues

+## 📌 Project Status

+Pantry Wizard is an actively developed capstone project.
+Core functionality is complete, with no additional features planned post-capstone.

 ## 🤝 Team Contributions

 This project was built collaboratively as a team capstone.
 Primary areas of contribution are outlined below.